-With more than 300 days of sun each year, Imperial County has drawn more interest in solar development in the last five years.
+With more than 300 days of sun each year, Imperial County has grown in solar development in the last five years.
 SunPeak Solar's, Imperial Valley Solar Company 1, the first utility grade solar facility to be built in Imperial Valley, went online in 2012 and is now powering IID customers.

 Numerous proposed facilities, like Centinela Solar Energy have joined other solar developers in transmitting energy through the Sunrise Powerlink transmission line project from the Imperial County Substation to near the coast of San Diego.
-Overall, there are over a dozen projects approved with six in operation in the Southend and four in operation in the northend, creating over a thousand construction jobs and over a hundred permanent jobs.
-If all the projects are built, they would generate about 2,500 total megawatts and create over \$2 billion in capital investment.
+Overall, there are thirty projects approved with ten in operation in the south end and nine in operation in the northend, creating more than 1,000 construction jobs and over 100 permanent jobs.
+If all the projects are built, they would generate about 2,500 total megawatts and create over \$8 billion in capital investment.